Generic selectors

 According to the club website, an extra net is in front of Sector 422, which might slightly obscure the view of the pitch for some away fans.

-How Aston Villa fans can get to Jan Breydel Stadium
+How Arsenal fans can get to Jan Breydel Stadium

-If you can't secure tickets through either club and must go through a third party, there are a few options.
-In recent years, many fans have begun turning to third-party ticket resale sites to purchase football tickets, and some are already listing tickets for this match.
+If you haven't managed to get a ticket through the club, then Arsenal fans may be tempted to turn to a third-party resale website.
+In recent years, many fans have begun turning to these sites to purchase football tickets, and some are already listing tickets for this match.

 We recently reviewed LiveFootballTickets and Seatpick, both of which are options for fans looking to purchase tickets from third-party sites.
 As with all third-party websites, you will need to pay more than the face value of the tickets if you choose this option.
 However, this eliminates the need to buy memberships to obtain match tickets.